WARNING: This page displays images containing spurting blood.

-Arrow Heads may not often attack wyngrew, but the most dangerous thing about them on your traveling ventures is easily how susceptible your oris are to their attacks.
-Because oris are two legged creatures that are generally defenseless without the use of their legs, one stab could mean life or death for your ori.
+Arrow Heads may not often attack Wyngrew, but the most dangerous thing about them on your traveling ventures is easily how susceptible your oris are to their attacks.
+Because oris are two-legged creatures that are generally defenceless without the use of their legs, one stab could mean life or death for your ori.
 An ori with a busted leg while a hungry horde is stalking nearby, and your ori is pretty much done.

-Riders have noted that hordes have stalked them for days at a time until the ori either bleeds out or has to be abandoned.
+Riders have noted that hordes have stalked them for days at a time until the ori either bleed out or has to be abandoned.

 The best precaution for keeping your prized oris safe in the thick forests, are a pair of nice metal leg gauntlets.
 These need to be maintained well, and are often quite pricey, but worth it for that chance arrow head encounter.